 Canouan is a lovely island with spectacular beaches, pleasant walks, and great views almost anywhere.
 Walk up the hill to the east and see the fabulous windward lagoon, where an outer reef protects the island.

 It is also an island of three parts.
-The southern (local) part has moved from a sleepy backwater of small wooden houses and fields of pigeon peas to a prosperous settlement of big solid houses.
-This local part, with the main anchorage is warm and welcoming; the locals are friendly, love visiting yachts, and provide services for them.
+The local central part has moved from a sleepy backwater of small wooden houses and fields of pigeon peas to a prosperous settlement of big solid houses.
+This local area surrounds the main anchorage and is warm and welcoming; the people are friendly and provide a variety of services to yachtspeople.

-The airport is excellent, with plenty of room for the largest private jet, and maybe the cutest thatched-roof airport building in the world.
+The airport is excellent, with plenty of room for the largest private jet, and it may be the cutest thatched-roof airport building in the world.

 Andre’s Sea Grape is just south of the main dock.
 He has done a great job renovating this building, which is on the beach.
 It is open every day 0900-2200.
 You can get lunch and dinner, but you need to make reservations for dinner, They offer good local food, specializing in fresh local seafood, but also offering meat dishes.

 Mangrove is a good local restaurant owned by Albert, who also owns Canouan Food Limited.
 It is quite far down the road, just where the airport road turns up the hill.
 The beach location is perfect, the prices and food are local, with very inexpensive lunches and moderately priced dinners, including fresh fish and lobster.
 They open for lunch and dinner every day.